ayushk23/credit-card-maker/README.md

 - Regex validation for input fields.
 - Some cool animations - Active Section box that smnoothly tarnsitions on the focussed input's rendered section and card rotation.

-## How to implement dynamic card grouping?
+## How to implement dynamic card number grouping?

 The card grouping is done in a single element as a string and not broken down into multiple elements.
 To achieve that, it has 2 different regex in place that formats the numbers based on the card type - 4x4 OR 4-6-5.